The Intermodal Container Web Page - Part 4

 Santa Fe's "A-Stack" containers

-Back in the early 1980s, Santa Fe experimented with a handful of specialized containers designed to carry grain and other bulk commodities in one direction, and general merchandise in the other.
+Back in the early 1980s, Santa Fe Railway experimented with a handful of specialized containers designed to carry grain and other bulk commodities in one direction, and general merchandise in the other.
 The result was the A-Stack, which got its name from the A-shaped cross section.
-Well, the A-Stack idea never really worked, and the A-Stack containers were scrapped or used as MOW storage units, like the one shown below in Riverside, CA.
+The A-Stack idea never really worked, and the A-Stack containers were scrapped or used as MOW storage units, like the one shown below in Riverside, CA. One is on display at the Western America Railroad Museum in Barstow, CA.

 Thanks for visiting.